 Olympic National Park is home to the largest unmanaged herd of Roosevelt elk in the Pacific Northwest.
 Named for President Theodore Roosevelt, they are the largest variety of elk in North America.
-Both males and females have dark brown heads and pale brown bodies.
-Males are larger than females, and identifiable by a set of antlers.
-Roosevelt elk are much larger than the black-tail deer that inhabit the same areas.
+Most cows weigh 600-700 pounds (272-317 kg), but bulls can weigh up to 1,100 pounds (500 kg)!
+Both males and females have dark brown heads and pale brown bodies with a large white rump and a stubby tail.
+Males are larger than females, and identifiable by a set of antlers in the summer and fall.
+Roosevelt elk are much larger than the blacktail deer that inhabit the same areas.

 Roosevelt elk feed mainly on ferns, shrubs, and lichens from the rain forest, as well as meadow grasses.

 Role in the Ecosystem:

 Roosevelt elk are the largest herbivore on the peninsula, making them an important indicator to the health of the ecosystem.
 They must eat a significant amount, considering their size, which can over-graze and deplete a vegetative area if there are too many.
 With not enough grazing animals, predators may not be able to survive.
 While their only main natural predators are bears or mountain lions, if an elk dies, its size can provide food for hundreds of organisms from large predators to scavengers and decomposers.

 Before Europeans settled in the Pacific Northwest, Roosevelt Elk could be found from Northern California to Vancouver Island in British Columbia, Canada.
 Throughout the late 1890's and early 1900's, the Roosevelt Elk population declined significantly due to an increase in hunting as more Europeans settled.
 Olympic National Park protects the elk that live within the park today, but a few key presidents helped to enact the policies that created this circumstance.